-b) Reversing an output when servos are installed in a "mirror-image" arrangement: in this case left and right landing flaps.
+b) Reversing an output when servos are installed in a "mirrorimage" arrangement: in this case left and right landing flaps.

-- Disconnect the linkage to the left-hand landing flap, to avoid the servo being subjected to severe forces during the adjustment procedure. - Connect right landing flap to Output D, Servo 1 - First set up the right-hand landing flap servo in mechanical terms, using the transmitter; continue adjusting until the centre point and the maximum end-points are exactly as required. - Now access the Servo-Matching menu and select the servo to be matched (left landing flap Output D, Servo 2). - Move the landing flap switch to the centre position not one end-point! - Now select: INIT OUTPUT - The output is initialised by moving the switch on your transmitter to both end-points.
-If you have set up a delay at the transmitter, wait until the endpoint has been reached. - Use the SET button to select REVERSE SERVO.
-A tick appears after the function, and the left-hand landing flap servo now operates in the correct direction. - Move the cursor to START SERVOMATCHING and press the SET button. - Use button I or II to adjust the centre position of the left-hand landing flap to the exact position required, then press the SET button. - Move the transmitter switch to the "flaps extended" position, then press the SET button again. - Now set the appropriate end-point using button I or II before concluding the procedure with the SET button. - Move the transmitter switch to the "retracted" position, then press the SET button again. - Now set the corresponding end-point with button I or II, and conclude the procedure by pressing the SET button. - Both landing flaps will now move synchronously.
+- Disconnect the linkage to the left-hand landing flap, to avoid the servo being subjected to severe forces during the adjustment procedure. - Assign the output to the appropriate socket in the OUTPUT MAPPING menu.
+In our example: right landing flap to OUTPUT D, SERVO 1 and left landing flap to OUTPUT D, SERVO 2. - First set up the right-hand landing flap servo in mechanical terms, using the transmitter if necessary; continue adjusting until the centre point and the maximum end-points are exactly as required. - Now access the Servo-Matching menu and select the servo to be matched (left landing flap SERVO 2). - Move the landing flap switch to the centre position not one end-point! - Now select: INIT OUTPUT - The output is initialised by moving the switch on your transmitter to both endpoints.
+If you have set up a delay at the transmitter, wait until the end-point has been reached.

+- Use the SET button to select REVERSE SERVO.
+A tick appears after the function. and the left-hand landing flap servo now operates in the correct direction. - Move the cursor to START SERVOMATCHING and press the SET button. - Use button I or II to adjust the centre position of the left-hand landing flap to the exact position required, then press the SET button. - Move the transmitter switch to the "flaps extended" position, then press the SET button again. - Now set the appropriate end-point using button I or II before concluding the procedure with the SET hutton. - Move the transmitter switch to the "retracted" position, then press the SET button again. - Now set the corresponding end-point with button I or II. and conclude the procedure by pressing the SET button. - Both landing flaps will now move synchronously.